wiredmatt/smart-pirates/README.md

 ```

-A mine can have 9 paths in which to look for gold, you can only choose one at a time.
+A mine can have 9 paths in which to look for gold, you can only choose one at a time

 ### Doubloon